Dallas Medical Clinic Treating TSA Workers’ Injuries

 - Wrist and hand injuries from repetitive stress.
 TSA bag screeners aren’t just lifting bags, they are also sliding them, undoing zippers, and dozens of other repetitive tasks.
 These tasks, when completed hundreds or thousands of times each day, can cause overuse and overexertion issues like carpal tunnel and tendonitis, especially in the wrists and hands.
 These conditions must be treated with rest, medication, physical therapy, and even possibly surgery in extreme cases.
 Do not delay your treatment as it may get worse with time.
 Contact our doctors for injured federal workers in Dallas, TX today and let us help you recover, prevent future issues, and help you file a claim.

 - SLip and Falls.
 Like many jobs, simple slip and falls are common in the workplace.
 Falls are even more common among TSA employees due to their often cramped working conditions and the chaotic nature of checking bags at an airport.
 Fall accidents can result in a wide swath of injuries, including head, neck, and back injuries.

 In addition to these four types of TSA employee injuries, there are a large number of other ailments, conditions, and complaints common among airline baggage workers.
 Both mild and severe ones should be seen as soon as possible by a medical professional to minimize the long-term impact of the injury.

 Preventing Future TSA Worker Health Issues

 How can we improve the working conditions of TSA employees and reduce the injury rate of baggage screening workers?
 Here are four big ideas that many worker advocates believe would help prevent accidents and keep employees well:

-- Educate workers on proper lifting and injury preventing.
+- Educate workers on proper lifting and injury prevention.
 The biggest step that we can take toward improving the rate of TSA worker injuries is education: Making certain that every employee knows how to properly lift bags and is familiar with the first signs and symptoms of overuse health issues.